MartinFeineis/Library/Linux/Linux.md

 ```
 cat ~/.ssh/<keyname>.pub >> ~/.ssh/authorized_keys
 ```
 Update the sshd configuration to allow key based authorization.
-My preffered configuration checks the users .ssh directory for and authorized_keys File and also checks for a file named with the user in /etc/ssh.
-Depending on the Firewall settings I sometimes have to run sshd on a different port than 22
+My preffered configuration checks the users .ssh directory for and ```authorized_keys``` File and also checks for a file per user like ```/etc/ssh/authorized_keys/<user>``` Depending on the Firewall settings I sometimes have to run the openssh-server on a different port than 22
 ```
 Port <port_of_choice>
 PubkeyAuthentication yes